KillianLynch/local-lab-dev/JSON Duality cloud world/sql-json/sql-json.md

     ```
     ![Image alt text](images/kids.png " ")

-2. Additionally we are inserting a collection of documents into MOVIES\_DV.
-This automatically populates the movies\_details and the movies to genre mappings table.
+2. Insert a collection of documents into `MOVIES_DV`.
+This automatically populates the `MOVIE_DETAILS` and the `MOVIE_GENERE_MAPPING` table.
 If you remember the movies duality view joins movie_details and movies to genre mappings.
 It also allows inserts into both tables.
 Copy the sql below and click **Run Script**

     ```
     <copy>